-If you feel like your normal dose of Advil is no longer providing you with the relief you need, speak with your doctor first.
-They may suggest alternative options like prescription medications, topical pain relievers or therapies like massage and acupuncture.
+If your usual dose of Advil no longer relieves pain, consult your doctor.
+They may suggest alternatives such as prescription medications or therapies like massage and acupuncture.

 If I miss a dose of my medication, can I just take two the next day?

-Always review your medication pamphlet and consult your doctor for instructions if you’ve missed a dose of medication, but the general rule is that if you’ve missed your dose within 2 hours of your usual dosage time, take the missed dose immediately.
+Always review your medication pamphlet and consult your doctor for further instructions if you’ve missed a dose, but the general rule is that if you’ve missed your dose within 2 hours of your usual dosage time, take the missed dose immediately.
 If you frequently miss doses, consider integrating a medication management service like Hero into your home, so you can receive medication reminders when it’s time to take your next dose and dispense your needed meds at the push of a button.